Aquaculture Working Group (secretariat by SFP and ASC)

 The AWG developed an aquaculture environmental footprint tool to ensure consistent results and simplify the process, allowing data collection and results calculations to be conducted internally by the AWG participants.
 This gives companies the ability to now calculate the footprint of all the aquaculture products they trade and compare between them, allowing them to understand what factors are contributing to the footprint and how large they are.

-Simultaneously, projects to track and reduce greenhouse gas emissions are being conducted by several AWG companies, with lessons learned being shared to inform the group how to best reduce product environmental footprint.
+Simultaneously, projects to track and reduce greenhouse gas emissions are being conducted by several AWG members, with lessons learned being shared to inform the group how to best reduce product environmental footprint.

-Work with certification and ratings schemes on alignment of GHG methodology is still ongoing.
+Work with certification and ratings schemes, and owners of carbon footprint tools, on alignment of GHG methodology is still ongoing.
 Continuous alignment is being sought with other initiatives so that calculations, reporting, and collective action is aligned.

 “Sustainability is core to our business development at the Seafresh Group, and we are committed to reducing our environmental footprint across our supply chain.
 We have to understand what contributes to our footprint over the products’ life cycle in order to implement our policy.
 The Working Group helps us to do that by providing a consistent calculator for aquaculture that didn’t exist before, and with learnings from each other on how to collect, process, and use the data.“

-Dr. Dominique Gautier, Sustainability Director the Seafresh Group
+Dr. Dominique Gautier, Director of Sustainability, Seafresh Group

 Contact SFP for more information about how you can join the Aquaculture Working Group.